-You can read our magazine VISION right online.
+You can read VISION, our quaterly magazine, right online.
 The PDF files of our past issues can be viewed, searched and printed with Adobe® Reader®.
 If you don’t have this free software already, click the Reader icon to download the latest version now.

 You’ll find condensed obituary notices of our Sisters and SC Associates at the back of each issue of VISION.
 As of January 2010, we’re posting more detailed write-ups on our website.

 VISION Issues 2005-2017

 Click on issue date to view.

 Summer 2017 The Summer 2017 issue of Vision examines the expanding missions from 1867 to 1967 and the mother superiors who oversaw the growth.
 This issue also takes a look at the celebrations during this bicentennial year.

 Autumn 2016 This issue ushers in the 200th Anniversary celebration of the Sisters of Charity of New York, beginning with the three Sister sent by Elizabeth Ann Seton to New York in August 1817.

 Summer 2016 Sr. Constance Brennan responds to God’s call; our Charity Heritage series highlights Sr. Maria Josephine Berrigan, aunt of Fr.
 Daniel Berrigan; St. Athanasius fourth graders visit Sisters Hill Farm; an Associate Lisa Shay visits Livorno, and more good news at our Sponsored Ministries and more.

 Spring 2016 We feature a profile of Sr. Rita Meaney; our Charity Heritage series highlights Sr. Basilia McCann, who founded the Sisters of Charity-Halifax; the Princess Project, the creation of two CMSV students is featured, as is the good news in our Sponsored Ministries and more.